youngker/apparmor-wiki/EnvironmentVariables.md

 - allow - if the rule is matched the environment variable will be allowed
 - deny - if the rule is matched execution will be denied
 - require - if the rule is not matched execution will be denied
-- filter - if the rule is matched the variable will be filtered (removed) from the environment. ???Filter part of rule
+- filter - if the rule is matched the variable's value will be filtered . ???Filter part of rule
+- delete - if the rule is matched the variable will deleted from the environment.
 - set - if the rule is matched the variable will be set to the provided value

 ???
 IF no environment rules default allow, else default deny ???